 [Editor’s note: The following contains spoilers for The Haunting of Bly Manor.]

-For more from our interview with Flanagan, click on the links below.
+And for more from our interview with Flanagan, click on the links below.
 Look for the full interview on Collider soon.

 - Mike Flanagan on the Heartbreaking ‘Bly Manor’ Finale and If That’s Dani’s Hand